MORPHEUS: I am a world, space-floating, life-nurturing.

 The ball of light floated downward, slowly, settling back into its singular resting place within the silver cross that hung around Helga Hufflepuff’s neck.

 Godric’s magic had been broken.
 He knew that he would never summon a Patronus again, and would never see the Phoenix that had come to him.
 He had given everything he had to rescue his love from the brink, and her place in that Abyss.

 Salazar stood, dumbstruck, as he watched the forces of the Lord Foul fall into disarray at the death of their master.
 He could hear the pops of wizards Apparating away, the thunderous roar of flame as great chariots of fire carried away entire regiments of goblins.

-He caressed his hand over the fat emerald, and peered into the still, unconscious mind of the basilisk.
-Lord Foul had spoken true: the creature had lied.
+He caressed his hand over the fat emerald and peered into the still, unconscious mind of the basilisk.
+Lord Foul had spoken truly: the creature had lied.
 But, Salazar had spared her, and the basilisk was, after a fashion, bound to him.

 Ollivander looked from Rowena to Salazar, reeling with their losses, and turned to Godric’s broken face.
 His sunken eyes stared beyond her into some great Nothing.
 It was him, but it was not him.

 She knew that day that she had lost both of the men that she could ever possibly love, lost in a way that they could never be returned.
 For death was temporary, but change is forever.